Golden Rockets

-The Golden Rockets are a junior 'B' ice hockey team based in Golden, British Columbia, Canada.
+The Golden Rockets are a Junior 'A' ice hockey team based in Golden, British Columbia, Canada.
 They are members of the Eddie Mountain Division of the Kootenay Conference of the Kootenay International Junior Hockey League (KIJHL).
-The Rockets play their home games at Golden Arena, nicknamed the "Plywood Palace".
-John Gillen is the team's president, Chuck Wight is the general manager and coach.
-The 2020-21 team captain was Bryce Trimmer.
+They play their home games at Golden Arena, nicknamed the "Plywood Palace".
+Lucille Hayward is the team's President, Jared Houseman is the General Manager and Head Coach.

 The Rockets joined the league in 1991 as an expansion team.
 In its KIJHL history, the team has won one division playoff title as a member of the Eddie Mountain Division from 1996–2013.

 History

 First Rockets era

 The Golden Rockets joined the KIJHL in 1991 as an expansion franchise, and finished their debut season with a record of 14–23–1, third in the East Division.
 They struggled greatly again the following season, with a record of 12–30–0, but finished second in their division due to the three-team division, and the struggles of the Elk Valley Raiders.
 The following seasons, the Rockets gradually dropped further in the standings as the East Division expanded, finishing third in 1993–94, fourth in 1994–95, and fifth in 1995–96.
 The following season, the Rockets improved greatly, finishing second in the newly renamed Eddie Mountain Division, with a record of 22–18–1, behind only the Columbia Valley Rockies.
 The following season, the Rockets dropped to third, with a record of 26-24-0, behind Columbia Valley and the Revelstoke Grizzlies.
 In 1998–99, the Rockets would finish last in the Eddie Mountain Division, and third last in the league, ahead of only the Spokane Braves and Grand Forks Border Bruins overall.
 Their form dropped further in 1999–00, finishing with a record of 9–35–2, last in the Eddie Mountain Division.
 The following year the Rockets struggled again, missing the playoffs for a third consecutive year.
 In 2001–02, however, the Rockets qualified for the playoffs due to the fact that every team in the Eddie Mountain Division made the playoffs that season, and lost 4–0 to the Rockies in the first round.
 They struggled again the following season, finishing dead last, and lost 4–3 to Columbia Valley in the first round of the playoffs.
 They did not qualify for the playoffs for the next two seasons, with a combined record of 25–70–3–2 over that time.
 For the 2005-06 season, the Rockets changed their name to the Golden Xtreme.